IrunguMunene/LogiceaCards/README.md

 I have used entity framework core code first to create the Entity classes and relationships.

 The database is created and seeded with test data on the first run.

 One issue I noticed is that at times on running the application the Swagger UI does not show, this might be an issue with my machine I have some windows updates that need to run.
 However, if this occurs, stop the debugger and clean, rebuild the application and run agian.

+Remember to edit the connection string as necessary in the appsettings.json

 You can reach out to me on francis.irungu.munene@gmail.com or on skype id francis.irungu.munene.